 footer element; this makes the most sense to me based on my interpretation of the HTML5 specification.
 More reputable designers than I prefer to use

-figure and figcaption instead.
+figcaption instead.
 There is no real standard here so it is really up to you.

 Perhaps I should outline the logic of using a nested

 article element instead of mixing post metadata with quotation metadata.
 Twenty Twelve already uses the

 footer markup pattern for post metadata.
 Conceivably, we could include quotation metadata as well and do without the nested

 figure element wrapping the quotation and its metadata.
 This results in less markup but makes a semantic mess of things: is the author of the post also the author of the quotation?
 How about the post date—is that when the quotation was first uttered or written?
 To avoid confusion the metadata within the

 footer element should describe just one thing.
 Wrapping a quotation in an

 article element defines it as an independent piece of content with its own metadata.